Video

 Bios

-Sankofa Danzafro’s mission is “to dance to be heard, rather than to be seen”.
+We dance to be heard, not to be seen!

 Choreographer and Colombian dancer dedicated to the exploration of Afro-traditional, contemporary and urban dance languages.
 His experience as a dancer in Africa and Europe has been the basis for the foundation of the Sankofa Company, with which he has created a wide repertoire of works that have been presented in Colombia and other countries such as Jamaica, France, Spain, Canada, Brazil, Burkina Faso.
 He has developed training processes aimed at teachers and dancers as well as seedlings of young people and children.
 National Councilor of Dance and Counselor of Black Communities (2009-2011).
 Master teacher of the Training Program for Trainers of the Ministry of Culture in the Pacific region 2007- 2013.
 Palacios received the National Dance Award of the Ministry of Culture 2008, with the work San Pacho … Blessed !; In 2009, he held an internship with the Company in Burkina Faso, Africa.
 Director of the project Steps in the Earth that in 2010 receives the recognition of the UN as Good Practice of Afrodescendent Social Inclusion in Latin America.
 He is invited as artistic director for the Colombian dance show held in the framework of the Summit of the Americas Cartagena 2012.
 Choreographer for the production of the 2013 Cali World Games.